Blog Post

 What’s new: Certifications

-We’ve introduced four new AI Certifications—all now GA—that verify skills for technical and non-technical professionals.
+We’ve introduced four new AI Certifications—all available now—that verify skills for technical and non-technical professionals.
 These credentials certify your ability to use AI in real-world roles, helping to ensure that you can drive innovation and productivity with this technology.
 Whether you’re an IT administrator, solution architect, business user, or organizational leader, there’s a new Certification to help boost your career growth.

 For technical professionals (IT pros, developers, architects)